Nuttapon/docs/source/index.md

 ## How It All Works

 To be able to receive payment on your website you first need to get a bird eye view of all the steps that you need to take.
-This document outlines just that without going into to much details at first.
+This document outlines just that without going into too much details at first.
 More details are available for each steps into their own separate articles.

 ### Collecting Credit Card Information